Welcome to the homepage of the LGBT Studies Department at CCSF!

-The Lesbian, Gay, Bisexual and Transgender (LGBT) Studies Department's core values recognize the interdisciplinary nature of the intersection of sexuality, gender-identity, gender, race, class, ability, and age in understanding the Lesbian, Gay, Bisexual, Transgender, Queer, Differences of Sex Development (Intersex), Two Spirit, and Asexual communities in a global context.
+The Lesbian, Gay, Bisexual and Transgender (LGBT) Studies Department's core values recognize the interdisciplinary nature of the intersections of sexual orientation, gender-identity, gender expression, race, ethnicity, socio-econimic status, ability, and age in understanding Lesbian, Gay, Bisexual, Transgender, Queer, Differences of Sex Development (Intersex), Two Spirit, and Asexual communities in a global context.
 We believe interdisciplinary approaches to education are crucial to our understandings of LGBTQ+ experiences around the world from ancient cultures to the present day.
 Our courses are accessible to all.

 About LGBT Studies at CCSF